yegor256/blog/_drafts/out-2.md

-Software outsourcing is what you go for when you want to create a software product, but software engineering is not your core expertise.
-It's a smart business practice, being employed by everybody, from $1000 personal website makers to Fortune-100 monsters.
+Software outsourcing is what you go for when you want to create a software product, but software engineering is not your core competence.
+It's a smart business practice, being employed by everybody, from $1,000 personal website owners to Fortune-100 monsters.
 And all of them fail, to some extend.
 Actually, it's very difficult not to fail.
 Here is a list of my simple hints to everybody, who decides to outsource software development (most important are at the bottom).
-I wish someone would give it
-to me fifteen years ago.
+I wish someone would give it to me fifteen years ago.

 <!--more-->